VIDEO, Details of Ex-SEALS Training Group Working with Pittsburgh Pirates

 The Buffalo Sabres used the organization for training this summer at their prospects camp:

-“We were trying to improve their (the prospects’) mental ability, stronger from the neck up,” said Bill Hart, the CEO of Acumen.
-“At the end of the day, if we give them the tools to succeed and they apply those tools, they come out of it much stronger.”
+"Among other exercises, the prospects trained each day with Acumen Performance Group, comprised of retired Navy SEALs, at a local beach.“We were trying to improve their (the prospects’) mental ability, stronger from the neck up,” said Bill Hart, the CEO of Acumen.
+“At the end of the day, if we give them the tools to succeed and they apply those tools, they come out of it much stronger.”“It was a tough camp for the boys but seeing all our Sabres faithful out there each day was great motivation,” said forward Luke Adam.
+“Our fans are incredible.”"

 The Sabres have a gallery on their team website that highlights the training with 34 pictures.